Guide to SMS for Ecommerce in 2022: Resources, Checklists, and Examples

 How can you use SMS marketing to improve customer experience?

 At the very least, when it comes to SMS marketing for ecommerce, you should implement SMS updates on shipping and delivery.

-This kind of information and updating is non-intrusive and incredibly relevant to customers.
-Plus, it reduces customer service needs, reducing the number of customers calling or emailing in about where their package is.
+This kind of information is non-intrusive and incredibly relevant to customers.
+Plus, it reduces customer service needs, thus decreasing the number of customers calling or emailing in about where their package is.

 This is likely the absolute best type of SMS marketing ecommerce brands can do.
 You can use it for VIP customers, for re-ordering, or for customer service itself.